petebachant/petebachant.github.io/_posts/2025-09-01-single-button.md

 Basically, if you can go from raw data to research article with a single command (or button, but the command line is probably more realistic), your project is single button reproducible.
-This should include dependency management, e.g., installing Python or R packages.
+This one command should include dependency management, e.g., installing Python or R packages.
-However, we can make exceptions for system-level foundational dependencies like Python,
-R, Julia, Docker, etc.
+However, we can make exceptions for system-level foundational dependencies like Python distributions, R, Julia, Docker, etc., even MATLAB.
 The distinction here is that these are generally useful across many projects and do not vary like package versions might.
-So, Python is a foundational dependency but Pandas is not.
+So, a programming language like Python is a foundational dependency but a library like Pandas is not.

 ## The relationship to software products